Israeli sculpture: Land of Israel movement

+Modernist influences

-In 1910 the sculptress Chana Orloff emigrated from the Land of Israel to France and began studies in the École Nationale des Arts Décoratifs.
-Her work, beginning with the period of her studies, emphasizes her connection to French art of the time.
+In 1910 the sculptor Chana Orloff emigrated from the Land of Israel to France and began studies in the École Nationale des Arts Décoratifs.
+Her work, beginning with the period of her studies, emphasizes her connection to the French art of the time.
 Particularly evident is the influence of Cubist sculpture, which moderated in her work with the passage of time.
 Her sculptures, mostly human images carved in stone and wood, designed as geometric spaces and flowing lines.
 A significant portion of her work is devoted to sculptural portraits of figures from French society.
 Her connection with the Land of Israel, Orloff preserved through an exhibition of her works in the Tel Aviv Museum.

 Another sculptor who was greatly influenced by Cubism is Zeev Ben Zvi.
 In 1928, after his studies in Bezalel, Ben Zvi went to study in Paris.
 Upon his return, he served for short periods as an instructor in sculpture at Bezalel and at the "New Bezalel."
 In 1932 his first exhibition was held at the Bezalel national antiquities museum, and a year later he mounted an exhibition of his works at the Tel Aviv Museum.
 His sculpture "The Pioneer" was displayed at the Orient Fair in Tel Aviv in 1934.
 In Ben Zvi's work, as in Orloff's, the language of the Cubists, the language in which he designed his sculptures, did not abandon realism and stayed within the boundaries of traditional sculpture.

 The influence of French realism can also be seen in the group of Israeli artists who were influenced by the realistic trend of early twentieth-century French sculptors like Auguste Rodin, Aristide Maillol, etc. The symbolic baggage of both their content and their style showed up as well in the work of Israeli artists, such as Moses Sternschuss, Raphael Chamizer, Moshe Ziffer, Joseph Constant (Constantinovsky), and Dov Feigin, most of whom studied sculpture in France.